Loading page...

 That narrative is wrong.

 The data tells a completely different story.
-Small businesses are outpacing enterprises in AI adoption and seeing dramatically better results.
+Small businesses are rapidly closing the AI adoption gap and seeing strong results.

 Being small isn't a disadvantage anymore.
 It's your superpower.